SilasPaixao/SilasPaixao/README.md

 I recently transitioned in my career to web development.
 I have experience in front-end technologies (HTML, CSS, and React), but from the beginning, I've been emphasizing the backend aspects, combining good development practices such as Clean Architecture, SOLID principles, Domain-Driven Design (DDD), and Test-Driven Development (TDD).
 I also focus on documentation using Swagger, and I follow coding standards using libraries like ESLint, Husky, lint-staged, and git-commit-msg-linter to keep the code clean, well-organized, and decoupled.

-My skills include JavaScript, TypeScript, Node.js, Express, MySQL, MongoDB, Firebase, Git/GitHub, and Docker.
+My skills include JavaScript, TypeScript, Node.js, Express, ReactJS, Redux, MySQL, MongoDB, Firebase, Git/GitHub, and Docker.

 <br />